draxxordev/PersonaStore/Documentation.md

 - Calling this multiple times with the same `storeName` returns the existing `Founder`; the `configOptions` passed on subsequent calls are ignored.
 - Every `Founder` manages its own active sessions, independently of every other store.
 - One `Founder` corresponds to one Roblox DataStore.
+- `Schema` reconciliation is additive only — every `LoadSession()` fills in any key present in `Schema` but missing from a saved profile, without touching or overwriting keys that already exist.
+This is what lets a new field be added to `Schema` after a game has already shipped without wiping existing players' data.

 ---